 What does “kokoro” mean in Japanese?

-Native speakers say “kokoro” to mean ‘heart’, ‘mind’, or ‘spirit’ in Japanese.
-Perhaps, some Japanese learners know this word well as it is often used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail with its origin.
+Native speakers say “kokoro” normally to mean ‘heart’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail together with its origin.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “kokoro” more clearly.
+My explanations would help Japanese learners understand “kokoro” more clearly.
 Then, let’s get started!

 Contents